 Business restrictions – There are several business activities that may be totally or partially restricted for foreigners, such as Education, Petroleum, Oil and Gas, Banking and Finance, Tourism Outbound and Ticketing and Agriculture, among others.
 Most business activities conducted by foreigners requires a license granted by the authorities.

-Share capital – In order to qualify for a work permit for foreigner, a 100% foreign-owned company must have a minimum paid up capital of RM 500,000 for advisory and consultancy business, and minimum paid up capital of RM 1,000,000 for 100% foreign-owned companies engaging import, export, restaurant and trading business.
+Share capital – For a foreigner to qualify for a work permit, a 100% foreign-owned company must have a minimum paid up capital of RM 500,000 for advisory and consultancy business, and minimum paid up capital of RM 1,000,000 for 100% foreign-owned companies engaging import, export, restaurant, and trading business.

 A joint venture with a Malaysian partner (at least 50% of shares) requires a minimum paid up capital of RM 350,000 with an authorized capital of RM 500,000.